ErosM04/link4launches/README.md

 ## TODO
-- Make the images zoomable
+- Make the lunch page images zoomable
-- Create a file for the theme (and change all theme occurences)
-- Add routes
 - Change custom Appbar class in a StatelessWidget
-- Change custom Snackbar class in a StatelessWidget
-- Change all past releaset0 0... and the new onehas to be 1.0.0
+- Change all past release from 1... to 0... and the new one has to be 1.0.0

 ## Stuff changes for new version
 - Changed updater code